buddytrip05/specs-and-context/facillitator/facilitator-guide.md

 **End the story with the PM's actual problem:**

-> "Maya has 36 hours.
-She needs a PRD for engineering by Thursday, an exec summary for Friday leadership review, and an engineering scope breakdown by Monday.
+> "Maya has 4 days to kick off a project to address the gap.
+She needs a PRD for engineering by Wednesday, an exec summary for Thursday leadership review, and an engineering scope breakdown by Friday.
 She has messy notes, five interview transcripts, 20 support tickets, and a weak first draft of a PRD that she wrote at 11pm and she knows is bad."

 > "We're going to help her.
 In real time.
 Using AI."